 Does your cat’s chin feel gritty and crusty?
+You may be wondering, “Why does my cat have a crusty chin?”

 Most cats enter a state of semi-ecstasy when rubbed on that sweet spot under the chin.
 This is in part because it feels nice, and partly because they’re marking us as their territory.

 But sometimes that velvet chin feels gritty and you look closely to find black bumps, scabs and perhaps even oozing spots.
+So, what’s going on?

-Indeed, feline acne shares much with teenage acne in people, except that it’s not a teenage problem and can occur at any age, especially during the senior years.
+Indeed, feline acne shares much with teenage acne in people, except that it’s not a teenage problem and can occur at any age, especially during the cat’s senior years.

 The Signs of Feline Acne